yab-g4u/ETS1386-15/README.md

 # 📘 Dictionary Methods in Python

-This file demonstrates the most commonly used **dictionary methods** in Python with simple, beginner-friendly examples.
+in this branch i have tried to demonstrate the most commonly used **dictionary methods** in Python

-## 🔧 Methods Covered with Examples
+## 🔧 Methods i Covered with Examples

 ### 1. `get()`
 Safely retrieve a value for a key.